Long-Scrolling Website Design: Balancing Aesthetics and Functionality

 What Is Long Scrolling in Web Design?

-This style works especially well on phones and tablets.
-People already use scrolling to move through apps, so it feels natural.
-It also creates a smooth experience that keeps users focused without extra clicks.
+This style works naturally on phones and tablets.
+People already scroll through apps every day.
+It keeps them focused without extra clicks.

 Different Scroll Techniques on Websites